 Provided, however, that in the event that such land or any portion thereof is converted to a use other than agricultural production by virtue of oil or gas exploration, development, or extraction activity or by virtue of a taking by eminent domain or other involuntary proceeding, except a tax sale, such land or any portion thereof so converted to uses other than agricultural production shall not be subject to roll-back taxes.
-In the event the land so converted to a use other than agricultural production constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and enter the portion so converted as a separately assessed parcel on the appropriate portion of the assessment roll.
-The assessor shall adjust the agricultural value ceiling attributable to the portion of the parcel not subject to such conversion by subtracting the proportionate part of the agricultural value ceiling attributable to the portion so converted.
+In the event the land so converted to a use than agricultural production constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and enter the portion so converted as a separately assessed parcel on the appropriate portion of the assessment roll.
+The assessor shall adjust the agricultural value ceiling attributable to the portion of the parcel not subject to such conversion by subtracting proportionate part of the agricultural ceiling attributable to the portion so converted.
 Provided further that land within an agricultural district and eligible for an agricultural value assessment shall not be considered to have been converted to a use other than agricultural production solely due to the conveyance of oil and gas rights associated with that land.

-- e.
+e.
 In connection with any district created under section three hundred four of this article, the state shall provide assistance to each taxing jurisdiction in an amount equal to one-half of the tax loss that results from requests for agricultural value assessments in the district.
 The amount of such tax loss shall be computed annually by applying the applicable tax rate to an amount computed by subtracting the agricultural value assessment from the assessed value of the property on the assessment roll completed and filed prior to July first, nineteen hundred seventy-one, taking into consideration any change in the level of assessment.
-The chief fiscal officer of a taxing jurisdiction entitled to state assistance under this article shall make application for such assistance to the state board of equalization and assessment on a form approved by such board and containing such information as the board shall require.
-Upon approval of the application by such board, such assistance shall be apportioned and paid to such taxing jurisdiction on the audit and warrant of the state comptroller out of moneys appropriated by the legislature for the purpose of this article; provided, however, that any such assistance payment shall be reduced by one-half the amount of any roll-backs levied under paragraph e of this subdivision for land in any district created under section three hundred four of this article, unless one-half the amount of such roll-backs have already been used to reduce a previous assistance payment under this paragraph f. - f.
-Notwithstanding any inconsistent general, special or local law to the contrary, if a natural disaster, act of God, or continued adverse weather conditions shall destroy the agricultural production and such fact is certified by the cooperative extension service and, as a result, such production does not produce a gross average sales value of ten thousand dollars or more, the owner may nevertheless qualify for an agricultural value assessment provided the owner shall substantiate in such manner as prescribed by the state board of equalization and assessment that the agricultural production initiated on such land would have produced an average gross sales value of ten thousand dollars or more but for the natural disaster, act of God or continued adverse weather conditions. - 2.
-Limitation on local regulation.
-No local government shall exercise any of its powers to enact local laws or ordinances within an agricultural district in a manner which would unreasonably restrict or regulate farm structures or farming practices in contravention of the purposes of the act unless such restrictions or regulations bear a direct relationship to the public health or safety.
+The chief fiscal officer of a taxing jurisdiction entitled to state assistance under this article shall make application for such assistance to the state board οź equalization and assessment on a form approved by such board and containing such information as the board shall require.
+Upon approval of the application by such board, such assistance shall be apportioned and paid to such taxing jurisdiction on the audit and warrant of the state comptroller out of moneys appropriated by the legislature for the purpose of this article; however, provided. that any such assistance payment shall be reduced by one-half the amount of any roll-backs levied under paragraph of this 8 subdivision for land in any district created under section three hundred four of this article, unless one-half the amount of such roll-backs have already been used to reduce a previous assistance payment under this paragraph f.

+f.
+Notwithstanding any inconsistent general, special or local law to the contrary, if a natural disaster, act of God. or continued adverse weather conditions shall destroy the agricultural production and such fact is certified by the cooperative extension service and, as a result, such production does not produce a gross average sales value of ten thousand dollars or more, the owner may nevertheless qualify for an agricultural value assessment provided the owner shall substantiate in such manner as prescribed by the state board of equalization and assessment that the agricultural production initiated on such land would have produced an average gross sales value of ten thousand dollars or more but for the natural disaster, act of God or continued adverse weather conditions.

 So in original.
-Probably should read "e."
+Probably should read "e".